roach-korea/ServiceProvider/README.md

 collection->AddTransient<ConsoleHelloworld>();
 ```

-and then, build provider from collection.
+Build the ServiceProvider from the ServiceCollection.

 ``` c++
 auto* provider = collection->Build();